Elwood station

-Elwood Passenger and Freight Depot, also known as the Elwood Train Depot, was a historic train station located at Elwood, Madison County, Indiana.
+Elwood Passenger and Freight Depot, also known as the Elwood Train Depot, was a historic train station located at Elwood, Indiana.
 It was built in 1894 by the Norfolk and Western Railway.
 It was a 1 1/2-story, Richardsonian Romanesque style yellow-orange brick building with a steeply pitched hipped roof.
 It was officially retired from service in August 1975.
 Passenger Depot torn down in June, 1983.
 The Freight Depot was burned in a control fire on January 5, 1990.

 It was listed on the National Register of Historic Places in 1980 and delisted in 1984.